fmancinelli/fmancinelli.github.com/_posts/2012-12-28-Arch_Linux_on_BTRFS.markdown

 Usually revision control systems like [Git](http://git-scm.com/) are more suitable for doing this kind of tracking, but if we have to manage a lot of binary data BTRFS snapshotting could be a valid alternative.

-Think for example to video editing: a user might want to track the state of her work, so she can want to put all the files related to a given project in a separate subvolume and take regular snapshots as her work progresses.
+Think for example to video editing.
+A user might want to track the state of her work, so she can put all the files related to a given project in a separate subvolume and take regular snapshots as her work progresses.

 Snapshotting can also be useful when dealing with virtual machines.
-Online cloud services like Amazon EC2 already has this kind of feature for incrementally building virtual machine images by taking subsequent snapshots of it.
+Online cloud services, like Amazon EC2, already have this kind of feature for incrementally building virtual machine images by taking subsequent snapshots of it.
 With BTRFS a user can apply the same principle by putting the virtual machine image in a separate subvolume and incrementally install the system by taking intermediate snapshots.

 # Conclusion